-3) Focus on your pain points: This is a no-brainer.
+3) Focus on your pain points: It is important that you identify the areas that you are weak in and then devise strategies to overcome them.
 Try to heed the area that causes you most discomfort.
 If you can get it to turn to your advantage, you will be better composed in the time bound test.
 If you keep faltering on one section and panic, the subsequent sections will suffer even when they were not meant to.
 For example, if you encounter tough and unfamiliar questions, it is important to keep your cool so that you don't make mistakes on the easier questions.

 7) Use online forums: Use your internet browsing time to understand and learn from experience of others.
 There are many helpful forums that are frequented by individuals taking the retest.
 Use the information to your advantage.

 8) Work smart: More important than working hard is working smart and squeezing out maximum value for time spent.
 If you cannot answer a question make an educated guess.
 If you can figure out an easier way to get to the answer, try that first.
 The answer is as important as the time taken to arrive at the answer.
 If you know how to find the answer but think it will take too long, make a guess and shift to the next question.
 If it is a P&P test, make a note of the question and revisit it later.